okta/okta-oidc-js/packages/oidc-middleware/README.md

 #### oidc.on('error', callback)

-This is triggered if an error occurs while ExpressOIDC is trying to start or if an error occurs while calling the Okta /revoke service on the users tokens while logging out.
+This is triggered if an error occurs
+* while ExpressOIDC is trying to start
+* if an error occurs while calling the Okta `/revoke` service endpoint on the users tokens while logging out
+* if the state value for a logout does not match the current session

 ```javascript
 oidc.on('error', err => {